chernataly2020/rsschool-cv/cv.md

 * The training is devoted to modern approaches, technologies and tools to develop web applications using JavaScript programming language
 [a certificate](https://app.rs.school/certificate/xphmuzqw)
 #### IT Nation
-* Training in the areas of
 *April - September 2020*
+* Training in the areas of:
 * Advanced Frontend WEB DEVELOPER
 * WEB DEVELOPER</span>
 * Automation QA Engeener